 Windshield Wiper Tips

-To have the best possible visibility and windshield wipers for your vehicle, it is vital that they are maintained properly and are replaced when necessary.
-Windshield wipers contribute to the overall quality of your auto glass over the years.
-They perform great if properly maintained but also have the ability to scratch and streak your glass if not.
+To ensure that your windshield wipers are providing you with the best visibility possible, it is vital that they are maintained properly and are replaced when necessary.
+Windshield wipers contribute to the overall quality of your auto glass, and if left neglected for too long they have the ability to streak and scratch your windshield.

 The proper steps must be taken to ensure the best possible outcome for both your wipers and auto glass.